Urošica: Family and political background

-Urošica was the youngest of three children of Serbian King Stefan Dragutin and Catherine, a Hungarian princess.
+Urošica was the youngest of three children of Serbian King Stefan Dragutin and his wife, Princess Catherine of Hungary.

 There is a theory that Urošica and Urošic are two people.

 Dragutin ruled from 1276 until he broke his leg while hunting and became ill in 1282, when the rule was passed to Dragutin's younger brother Stefan Milutin, while Dragutin kept Syrmia as King (1282–1316).

 Ladislaus IV died in 1290 leaving no sons, and a civil war between rival candidates Andrew III of Hungary, and Charles Martel of Anjou started.
 Through mother Catherine of the Hungarian Árpád dynasty, brother Stefan Vladislav II received the duchy of Slavonia in 1292.
 In 1293, Vladislav married Constanza Morosini, a relative of Andrew III on his maternal side.
 Charles Martel was supported by Croatian nobleman Paul I Šubić of Bribir, who received the right to Gvozd and Neretva rivers after Charles had managed to assert his rule over parts of Croatia.

 His sister Elizabeth married, some time after 1283, Stephen I, Ban of Bosnia (1287–1314), also a Hungarian vassal.